 In addition to the pieces found in this room, a walk through the entire home would reveal works by Matthew Barney, Yelena Yemchuk, Louise Bourgeois, and Jon Serl, no to mention a special piece painted by Sarsgaard's own grandfather and signed sheet music from jazz composer Ornette Coleman.
 With a collection like this, it's no wonder how the couple ended up in a home with high enough ceilings and the right amount of Southern exposure to create a well-lit space in the middle of the city.

 A full view of the study reveals even more striking details.
 The room is bursting with color, patterns, and delicate décor pieces all enhanced by the bright light that easily streams in through the tall window on the far side of the space.
 A minimal, white desk sits on top of a bold, red rug adorned in an intricate pattern.
-The red hue of the rugs stands in stark contrast to the mint green fireplace and complementary teal lounge chair that offers a midcentury modern feel.
+The red hue of the rugs stands in stark contrast to the mint green fireplace and complimentary teal lounge chair that offers a midcentury modern feel.

 You'll also note a Visions of Eight poster that hangs above the saturated fireplace.
 "I was an athlete before I ever knew I was an artist, and they've always had something to do with one another to me," Sarsgaard tells the interior design mag.
 According to him, the movie represents a combination of art and sports that he admires.